 My husband and I completed Dave Ramsey’s Financial Peace Course two separate times.
-What can I say, we’re slow learners.
+We’re slow learners.

-But we’re not alone: the average credit card debt load in U.S. households is nearly $16,000.
+But we’re not alone in our learning curve: the average credit card debt load in U.S. households is nearly $16,000.
 Thanks to Dave Ramsey and our own commitment to building a wealthy mindset, we are well below the household average to now $0.

 We make it our focus to rapidly pay off our credit card debt.
 The solution we keep refining is preventing it in the first place.
 The leading trigger for household debt is unplanned medical expenses.
 More than a 1/4 of American households have difficulty paying for medical care, according to the Kaiser Family Health Foundation.